 “In addition to our use of local deadstock fabric, we pride ourselves on being a company that foregrounds social sustainability at the heart of our work.
 By creating economic opportunities for women where there are literally no good alternatives, and cultivating a safe working space for our staff in a remote part of Cambodia, we're helping to strengthen resilience in some of the world's most fragile and difficult environments.
-Our brand, Dorsu, means resilience or "to persists and strive" in the local Khmer language, so our work on reinforcing resilience and social sustainability as a team, is very important to us”
+Our brand, Dorsu, means resilience or "to persists and strive" in the local Khmer language, so our work on reinforcing resilience and social sustainability as a team, is very important to us.”

-- Vanna Sann, Managing Director at Dorsu
+-Vanna Sann, Managing Director at Dorsu

 Outland Denim is an Australian denim company founded by James Bartle in 2011 with the mission of helping survivors of human trafficking in Asia.
 The fashion brand also provides living wages to its seamstresses in small villages in Cambodia.

 “We have developed groundbreaking technology that we believe could revolutionise a large part of fashion's negative environmental impact.
 To support this, we are inviting our community to become shareholders in Outland Denim for as little as $206.
-By Equity Crowdfunding, rather than going down the road of traditional funding, we are putting the power directly in the hands of the people, offering ultimate transparency building a brand truly by the people for the people”
+By Equity Crowdfunding, rather than going down the road of traditional funding, we are putting the power directly in the hands of the people, offering ultimate transparency building a brand truly by the people, for the people.”

-- James Bartle, Founding CEO at Outland Denim
+-James Bartle, Founding CEO at Outland Denim

 SPELL is a beautiful clothing brand based in Byron Bay with a strong focus on sustainability.
 Their vision is to inspire, beautifully – in harmony with people and planet.
 They consider everything in their supply chain from the materials and dyes used in their clothing to the working environments in their factories.
-Now they are focussed on creating a truely circular economy at SPELL.
+Now they are focussed on creating a truly circular economy at SPELL.

 Spell are so proud to have launched our first rental platform in April this year.
 What started as an emboldened mission to trace our supply chain and introduce more ecologically responsible fibres into our collections, has become a business-wide quest to always operate with people and planet at the forefront of our minds.
 In a world where our resources are finite, we have long known that it is circular or bust.
 Spell are very excited to play our part when it comes to moving towards a circular economy with our Sister to Sister rental platform, powered by Glam Corner.
 Inspired by our community, who have always led us with their passion to buy, swap and sell our pieces, we are now offering a new solution to accessing our collections whilst decreasing the size of your wardrobe and your environment impact on the planet.

-Founder of SPELL
+-Elizabeth Abegg, Founder of SPELL

 The pressure companies are under to demonstrate how they are doing positive things for the environment sustainable businesses continues to rise.
-In fact, and thankfully, these initiatives are evolving into more than just a fad – they’re becoming the norm.
+And thankfully, these initiatives are evolving into more than just a fad – they’re becoming the norm.
 A rapidly increasing number of successful businesses consider it a duty that helps the planet as well as their bottom line.
 And the good news is, you don’t have to be a multinational enterprise to implement your sustainability initiatives and see the results the world so desperately needs.
 From small businesses to large corporations, there are several effective ways your company can jump on the green bandwagon today and improve your sustainability initiatives.

 If you have been inspired by what these fantastic companies are doing the team at trace might be able to help you.
-We are on a mission to democratise taking climate action for businesses of any size by making going carbon neutral simple & affordable - with our model and tech platform we can measure the carbon footprint of your company for free!
+We are on a mission to democratise taking climate action for businesses of any size by making going carbon neutral simple & affordable.
+With our model and tech platform we can measure the carbon footprint of your company for free!
 Find out more here.